Introduction

 1. Stricter Noise Control Laws

-Governments can create and enforce rules to reduce noise:
+Governments and municipalities can create and enforce rules to reduce noise pollution:

-• Control construction noise by setting daytime work hours.
+- Control construction noise by setting specific daytime work hours.

 2. More Green Spaces & Sound Barriers

-• Plant more trees near roads and factories.
+- Plant more trees and bushes near roads, schools, and factories.

 3. Raise Public Awareness

-• Encourage silent zones near hospitals and schools.
+- Encourage silent zones near hospitals, schools, and senior citizen communities.

 Government & Industrial Solutions for Noise Pollution